jbsulli/test/README.md

 3. Navigate to `http://localhost:1337`
 4. Send GET/POST/JSON to `http://localhost:8080/data` to see it work.
 5. Toggle settings in the config file.
+6. Get the cookies to last 30 minutes instead of 5.
+7. Play with the cookie settings in the config file.
+Note: if you turn off signed cookies, get the cookie values from req.cookies instead of req.signedCookies.